Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__User_and_Programmers_Guide.md

 Interfacing between client and server is defined in [POI Data Provider Open API Specification](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/POI_Data_Provider_Open_API_Specification).

+### <a name="Security_concerns" id="Security_concerns"></a>Security concerns

+Internet servers are prone to all kinds of haphazard and malicious queries.
+In order to keep server data in useful condition, it is necessary to require enough secret data to authenticate the queries that change data in the server.

+The POI DP API uses the `auth_t` parameter for the authorization token to positively identify the client.
+The protocol to assign an authorization token to a client is outside of the scope of this manual.
+However, the reference implementation contains a full mechanism to manage user accounts and logins.
+You can use it or improve it according to your needs.

 ### <a name="Server_programming_guide" id="Server_programming_guide"></a>Server programming guide

 #### Implementing a special-purpose POI Data Provider